AndrewCRMartin/agl/README.md

 It also lists IGHV4-59*01, IGHV4-59*08, IGHV4-59*13, IGHV4-59*02 as
-having the same percent identity (72.9%) and overlap (96 residues) and all but IGHV4-59*02 have the same Smith Watermal score (462;
+having the same percent identity (72.9%) and overlap (96 residues) and all but IGHV4-59*02 have the same Smith Waterman score (462;
 IGHV4-59*02 scores 461).
 I assume that this is calculated from the DNA information - i.e. how many base changes are needed for an amino acid change.